malikhan-dev/lingo/README.md

 ---

 ## Introducing The Thor Engine (v1.5.8)
-Impressive Performance of the engine has proven by our tests and benchmarks.
-Query And Validated a slice of 50 million records in 2 seconds.
+Impressive Performance of the engine has proven by our tests and benchmarks. it can Query And Validated a slice of 50 million records in 2 seconds with a fluent and rich syntax.

 ## Introducing lingo stream api's (v1.4.3)